majdadin/Flash-Anzan-SRS/README.md

   the original code's fixed pre-authored item lists.

 ## NOTE
-this code is made with help of claude ai ...
-THANKS
+this code is made with help of claude ai ... every one is welcome to make improvment for the code and use the same idea .
+Thanks